 This website will be modified frequently as needed.
 Our goal is to support CRC faculty and staff as they work to support student learning at the college.
 We sincerely hope that you will find this website helpful and we encourage you to contact us with ideas to make this website meet the varied needs of our faculty, staff and students at CRC.

 Many thanks to the Marybeth Buechner, who served as the CASSL faculty coordinator from Fall 2005 though Fall 2008.
 Thanks also to BJ Snowden, who served as the CASSL faculty coordinator from Fall, 2009 through Spring 2011; to Colette Harris-Mathews, who served from Fall 2011 through Spring 2013; and to Lesley Gale, who served from Fall 2013 through Spring 2015 for building on her work.
-Finally, many thanks to President Debbie Travis and the Professional Development Committee for their ongoing support for CASSL.
+Finally, many thanks to President Edward Bush and the Professional Development Committee for their ongoing support for CASSL.